bytemind-de/d4-tools/README.md

 ### Known bugs / quirks

 - There might be slight rounding errors in the result, because the game often doesn't give you the full values (e.g. Doombringer is actually 41.44% life not 41.4% etc.)
+- Stored data will be lost anytime the browser cleans up its local-storage, so make sure to export your data often!

 ### Credits